silicon-gorge/mr-tyrant/README.md

 * **launch data** - An optional list of commands to run after an instance has started, but before the application is launched.

 This information for an application is held in a number of repositories in Github Enterprise under a specific organisation.
 Each repository holds information for an application in a specific environment using the pattern `{application}-{environment}`.

-Inside each repository there are three files which are created by Tyrant when the repository is created.
+Inside each repository there are three files which are created by Tyrant when the repository is created:

 * application-properties.json
 * deployment-params.json